On the Boundedness of Globally $F$-split varieties: Preliminary Results

-The arguments in characteristic $0$ are essentially the same, making use of Koll{\'a}r's effective base-point freeness result \cite{kollar1993effective}[Theorem 1.1, Lemma 1.2] instead of Witaszek's result, and the existence of very free rational curves on smooth rationally connected surfaces instead of Theorem \ref{split}. \end{proof}
+The arguments in characteristic $0$ are essentially the same, making use of Koll{\'a}r's effective base-point freeness result \cite[Theorem 1.1, Lemma 1.2]{kollar1993effective} instead of Witaszek's result, and the existence of very free rational curves on smooth rationally connected surfaces instead of \autoref{split}. \end{proof}